-When we arrived, we were surprised that the Church didn’t seem to have this vision at all.
-What we didn’t know until we had been there about 6 months, was that the pastor had died and the new pastor was not really interested in reaching Koti people.
-When we met the official Church evangelist, he told us: ‘You can’t evangelise the Koti.’
+When we arrived, we were surprised that the church didn’t seem to have this vision at all.
+What we didn’t know until we had been there about six months, was that the pastor had died and the new pastor was not really interested in reaching Koti people.
+When we met the official church evangelist, he told us: ‘You can’t evangelise the Koti.’
 So, we wondered, how are we going to take this forward?

 We prayed and explored the possibility of connecting with other missions organisations.
 Then two church planters from Japan and New Zealand visited Angoche and decided this was where they needed to be.

 The work of translation went hand-in-hand with the work of church planting

 Their arrival was a relief to us, because it meant there were people working on church planting among the Koti, while we continued to work on the translation.
 In this way the work of translation went hand-in-hand with the work of church planting.